bboylen/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code

-Working through the AOC 2021 problems in Ruby
+Working through the AOC 2021/2022 problems in Ruby